-chemicals, making comparisons of total emissions levels over time extremely misleading.
-13 Finally, because of the minimum thresholds for reporting, plants may go in and out of reporting even if they are continually emitting toxic chemicals.
+The toxic emissions measures in the TRI have been widely criticized (Marchi and Hamilton, 2006; Koehler and Spengler, 2007; Bennear, 2008).
+The emissions data are self-reported, and believed to contain substantial measurement error.13 Moreover, coverage has expanded over time to include additional industries and chemicals, making comparisons of total emissions levels over time extremely misleading.
+14 Finally, because of the minimum thresholds for reporting, plants may go in and out of reporting even if they are continually emitting toxic chemicals.
 This feature of the TRI introduces additional measurement error, and also makes the TRI poorly suited for identifying plant openings and closings.

-The TRI is extremely useful, however, for identifying which US industrial plants emit toxic pollutants.
+The TRI is extremely useful, however, for identifying which U.S. industrial plants emit toxic pollutants.
 The approach we adopt in this paper is to ignore the self-reported magnitudes and instead exploit variation introduced by plant openings and closings.
-Using the publicly available TRI data, we create a list of all US "toxic" plants by keeping every plant that ever reported toxic emissions to the TRI in any year.
+Using the publicly-available TRI data, we create a list of all U.S. "toxic" plants by keeping every plant that ever reported toxic emissions to the TRI in any year.
 This method sidesteps the problems introduced by changes in reporting requirements because plants end up being classified as "toxic" plants, even if, for example, they are in industries which were not included in the early years of the TRI.
-We then link this list of toxic plants to establishment-level data from the US Census Bureau to determine the years in which each plant opened (and closed, if applicable).
+We then link this list of toxic plants to establishment-level data from the U.S. Census Bureau to determine the years in which each plant opened (and closed, if applicable).

-B. The Longitudinal Business Database
+3.2.
+The Longitudinal Business Database

-We determine the exact years in which plants open and close using the US Census Bureau's Longitudinal Business Database (LBD).
+We determine the exact years in which plants open and close using the U.S. Census Bureau's Longitudinal Business Database (LBD).
 Started in 1975, the LBD is a longitudinal, establishment-level database of the universe of establishments in the United States.
-14 The LBD has been used widely by economists, for example, in studying plant-level employment dynamics (Davis et al. 2010), and is by far the most accurate existing record of US plant activity.
+15 The LBD has been used widely by economists, for example, in studying plant-level employment dynamics (Davis, Faberman, Haltiwanger, Jarmin, and Miranda, 2010), and is by far the most accurate existing record of U.S. plant activity.